“It is a matter of complete disgrace, you were hounded by Press and you were intolerant of them when there was a case against you…”

-– Padma Bhushan Anupam Kher, The Telegraph National Debate, 2016
+– Padma Bhushan, Anupam Kher, The Telegraph National Debate, 2016

 The choice of Retired Hon’ble Justice Ashok Kumar Ganguly as a Panelist at The Telegraph National Debate, 2016 was confusing to say the very least.
-Two years ago, Justice Ganguly resigned from the post of an Honorary Professor at the National University of Juridical Sciences, Kolkata.
-Two years ago, Justice Ganguly also quit as the Chief of the West Bengal State Human Rights Commission.
+Two years ago, Justice Ganguly resigned from the post of an Honorary Professor at National University of Juridical Sciences, Kolkata.
+Two years ago, Justice Ganguly also quit as Chief of West Bengal State Human Rights Commission.
 None opposed his decision.
 Several legal luminaries in fact welcomed it.

-The prospect of hearing Justice Ganguly at The Calcutta Club had me convinced that the Stella James Issue was now, “confined to the dustbin of history”.
-The Debate as a whole was fantastic and the concerned had every right to bring Justice Ganguly.
+The prospect of hearing Justice Ganguly at The Calcutta Club had me convinced, the Stella James Issue was now, “confined to the dustbin of history”.
+The Telegraph National Debate, 2016 as a whole was fantastic and the concerned had every right to bring Justice Ganguly.
 But not a protest against his words and character was in sight.